smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 .. cmdoption:: --token-class-only, --tco

     When specified, quex only creates a token class.
-This token class differs from the normally generated token classes in that it may be shared between multiple lexical analyzers.
+This token class differs from the default token classes in that it may be shared between multiple lexical analyzers.

         .. note::